Island Dance (Kezia Records 2008)

 Dreamin is fresh new music from Cabo Frio, and from the silky smooth "Can't Stop" to the Funky "Jazz Dance" One can tell that this project is full of the warmth and quality that has made this contemporary jazz genre so popular over the last three decades.

-With more than thirty eight years of mesmerizing fans – from old school to new millennials Cabo Frio reflects cultural diversity within its music which is sensationally crafted through the fresh and energizing sounds of Dreamin.
+With more than forty-one years of mesmerizing fans – from old school to new millennials Cabo Frio reflects cultural diversity within its music which is sensationally crafted through the fresh and energizing sounds of Dreamin.
 The recording is clearly the group’s next step in creating radiant smooth jazz all the while engaging new fans.
 Cabo Frio has thousands of fans across the USA and abroad.
 Dreamin is clearly the next step in reuniting Cabo Frio with their base and creating new fans.

 CABO FRIO MUSIC